WidkidoneR2/dotfiles/docs/COMPLETE_GUIDE.md

 - Run `guide` anytime to view this
 - Run `keys` for quick keybinding reference
 - Run `health` to check system status
+- Run `audit-secrets` to check for credential leaks
 - Check `snapshots` regularly (peace of mind!)
 - Your system backs itself up automatically ✅